Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-School Accident Claims – How Much Compensation Could I Claim?
+School Accident Claims – How Much Compensation Can You Claim?

 To find out more about claiming for an accident in a school, please read the rest of this guide.
 Alternatively, if you would like to discuss your options with us right away, please call 0800 6524 881 for a free consultation.